Lingua Latina 2 (Spoken Latin)

 Placement: The course is especially aimed at graduates of (a) Lingua Latina I with Scholé Academy or (b) an equivalent immersion course which reached chapter 20 of Familia Romana.
 All candidates are required to have attained a final grade of 80% (cum laude) in their previous course.
 Please note that attendance at the preview session is a compulsory part of the placement assessment for students from any background other than Scholé Academy’s Lingua Latina I course.
 If you do not fit either of the above categories but would nevertheless be interested in taking this course, please email Ms. Maria Overy to discuss further.

 High School Credit:This course is the equivalent of one high school credit in foreign language.

-A live preview will be held later this year (TBD) for those still considering enrolling.
+Sample Syllabus: See below.
+A live preview will be held early in 2022 for those considering enrolling.
 Please note that attendance at this session is a compulsory part of the placement assessment for students from any background other than Scholé Academy’s Lingua Latina I course.